Muddassar087/Youtube-description-updater/README.md

 <ul>
   <li>For single video it will work fine</li>

-  <li>For all videos to update there description you need know the new description will be added at the end of your video description it will not update whole video description</li>
+  <li>For all videos to update there description the new description will be added at the end of your each video's description it will not update the whole video's description</li>
 </ul>

 # Prerqusites